Christianity in Japan | Japanese Religions

 Seclusion Policy: What Happened to Christianity?

-In 1639 Japan closed the country for nearly all foreigners, a seclusion that eventually lasted more than 200 years.
+In 1639 Japan closed the country for nearly all foreigners, seclusion that eventually lasted more than 200 years.
 The policy meant that Japan stopped trade with all European countries in order to stop Christianity, except for the Netherlands after the Dutchmen promised that they would never spread Christianity in Japan.
 The shogunate controlled the trade by limiting their business activity to a small artificial island called Dejima in Nagasaki.

 To stop the Japanese people from believing in Christianity, the shogunate made two rules.
 The first rule was that everyone needed to register at a Buddhist temple as a worshiper.
 The second rule was that everyone needed to step on an image of Jesus Christ or the Virgin Mary to prove that they were not Christians.
 After implementing these rules, it looked like Christians had completely disappeared from Japan.

 That was, however, not really the case because many Christians continued their belief in secret.
-They stepped on the icon pretending that they were not Christians, but at the same time, they kept statues of Jizo or Kannon (the godess of mercy in Buddhism), regarding it as Virgin Mary.
+They stepped on the icon pretending that they were not Christians, but at the same time, they kept statues of Jizo or Kannon (the goddess of mercy in Buddhism), regarding it as Virgin Mary.
 They were regarded as hidden Christians.
 The novel ‘Silence’ by Endo Shusaku explained this very well.
 This novel was also made into a movie by the director Martin Scorsese.

 Opening Up Japan